areong/TimerManager/README.md

 ## Run as many timers as you want

 On Teensy, at most three `IntervalTimer`s can be active at one time. `TimerManager`, which benefits from `IntervalTimer`, enables you to run as many timers as you want simultaneously.
-Moreover, you can also set any class's member function as a callback function, as long as the class implements the `TimerListener` interface.
+Moreover, you can also set any class's member function as a callback function, as long as the class inherits from the `TimerListener` class.

 ### Example